Delta-Solutions/mysqltools/README.md

 ![Downloads](https://img.shields.io/packagist/dt/delta-solutions/mysqltools.svg?style=flat-square)

-Mysqltools is a command line tool to help you manage your mysql databases.
-You can use it to compare databases structures and create database backups.
+Mysqltools is a versatile command-line tool designed to streamline the management of your MySQL databases.
+With its user-friendly interface and powerful features, this tool simplifies tasks such as comparing database structures and creating backups.

 ## Use case

-If you like to create your database in your favourite sql tool instead of with migrations it can be hard to keep your development database and live database structure in sync.
-This tools solves that problem.
-You can compare the structure of a source database against a target database en retreive the sql statements to make the structures in sync.
+Managing database structures can be challenging, especially when you prefer creating databases in your favorite SQL tool rather than using migrations.
+Mysqltools solves this problem by allowing you to compare the structure of a source database with a target database.
+You can easily retrieve SQL statements to synchronize the structures, ensuring consistency between your development and live databases.

 ## Requirements

-Mysqltools is a command line tool tested on MacOs desktop and Linux servers.
+Mysqltools is a command-line tool that has been extensively tested on both macOS desktops and Linux servers.
+Its compatibility with these platforms ensures a seamless experience, providing you with a reliable and efficient solution for your database management needs.

 ## Installation